kaan-keskin/introduction-to-docker/Part1.md

 When you type commands like this into the Docker CLI, the Docker client converts them into the appropriate API payload and POSTs them to the API endpoint exposed by the Docker daemon.
 The API is implemented in the daemon and can be exposed over a local socket or the network.

-On Linux the socket is /var/run/docker.sock and on Windows it’s \pipe\docker\_engine.
+On Linux the socket is `/var/run/docker.sock` and on Windows it’s `\pipe\docker\_engine`.
 Once the daemon receives the command to create a new container, it makes a call to containerd.
 Remember that the daemon no-longer contains any code to create containers!
 Despite its name, *containerd* cannot actually create containers.
 It uses *runc* to do that.
 It converts the required Docker image into an OCI bundle and tells runc to use this to create a new container. runc interfaces with the OS kernel to pull together all of the constructs necessary to create a container (namespaces, cgroups etc).
 The container process is started as a child-process of runc, and as soon as it is started runc will exit.

 <img src=".\images\DockerEngineShim.png" style="width:75%; height: 75%;">

-**One huge beneﬁt of this model**
+### One huge beneﬁt of this model

 Having all of the logic and code to start and manage containers removed from the daemon means that the entire container runtime is decoupled from the Docker daemon.
 We sometimes call this “daemonless containers”, and it makes it possible to perform maintenance and upgrades on the Docker daemon without impacting running containers!
 In the old model, where all of container runtime logic was implemented in the daemon, starting and stopping the daemon would kill all running containers on the host.
 This was a huge problem in production environments.
 Every daemon upgrade would kill all containers on that host — not good!
 Fortunately, this is no longer a problem.

-**What’s this shim all about?**
+### What’s this shim all about?

 Some of the diagrams in the chapter have shown a shim component.
 The shim is integral to the implementation of daemonless containers (what we just mentioned about decoupling running containers from the daemon for things like daemon upgrades).
 We mentioned earlier that *containerd* uses runc to create new containers.
 In fact, it forks a new instance of runc for every container it creates.
 However, once each container is created, the parent runc process exits.
 This means we can run hundreds of containers without having to run hundreds of runc instances.
 Once a container’s parent runc process exits, the associated containerd-shim process becomes the container’s parent.

 Some of the responsibilities the shim performs as a container’s parent include:

-• Keeping any STDIN and STDOUT streams open so that when the daemon is restarted, the container doesn’t terminate due to pipes being closed etc.
+- Keeping any STDIN and STDOUT streams open so that when the daemon is restarted, the container doesn’t terminate due to pipes being closed etc.

-• Reports the container’s exit status back to the daemon.
+- Reports the container’s exit status back to the daemon.

-**How it’s implemented on Linux**
+### How it’s implemented on Linux

 On a Linux system, the components we’ve discussed are implemented as separate binaries as follows:

-• dockerd (the Docker daemon)
+> - dockerd (the Docker daemon)

-• docker-containerd (containerd)
+> - docker-containerd (containerd)

-• docker-containerd-shim (shim)
+> - docker-containerd-shim (shim)

-• docker-runc (runc)
+> - docker-runc (runc)

 You can see all of these on a Linux system by running a ps command on the Docker host.
 Obviously, some of them will only be present when the system has running containers.

-**What’s the point of the daemon**
+### What’s the point of the daemon

 At the time of writing, some of the major functionality that still exists in the daemon includes; image management, image builds, the REST API, authentication, security, core networking, and orchestration.

-**Securing client and daemon communication**
+### Securing client and daemon communication

-Let’s ﬁnish the chapter by looking at how to secure the daemon over the network.Docker implements a client-server model.
+Docker implements a client-server model.

-• The client component implements the CLI
+- The client component implements the CLI

-• The server (daemon) component implements the functionality, including the public-facing REST API
+- The server (daemon) component implements the functionality, including the public-facing REST API

 The client is called docker (docker.exe on Windows) and the daemon is called dockerd (dockerd.exe on Windows).
 A default installation puts them on the same host and conﬁgures them to communicate over a local IPC socket:

-• /var/run/docker.sock on Linux
+> - `/var/run/docker.sock` on Linux

-• ./pipe/docker\_engine on Windows
+> - `./pipe/docker\_engine` on Windows

 It’s also possible to conﬁgure them to communicate over the network.
 By default, network communication occur over an unsecured HTTP socket on port 2375/tcp.